 - Students enrolled at another institution are required to provide a letter of good standing

 - Ability to perform capably in positions of responsibility for self and others

 - Diversity of experience, such as study abroad, knowledge of other cultures, proficiency in other languages

 - Evidence of leadership in professional organizations, committees, etc.

 How to Apply

 It is the responsibility of the applicant to make sure that their application is complete.
-Please contact Heather Johnson at email@example.com for an application.
+Please contact Heather Griffin at firstname.lastname@example.org for an application.
 You will be required to complete an application, oath of residency form, personal statement and submit all transcripts (with the exception of transcripts from Texas Tech University and Texas Tech University Health Sciences Center).

 - It is to your advantage to include as much information as possible in your application including any certifications you may have (i.e. BLS, ACLS, PALS, CCRN, etc.), information on any professional nursing organizations of you may be a member, current and previous work experience.
 Additional tips can be found by reviewing Tips for Successful Applications to the MSN Program.